AJGreaves/portrait-artist/README.md

 At the bottom of the form clients can **upload** photograph(s) they want the artist to use.

 The bottom of the form contains a **Send Button** which when clicked changes from *Send* to *Processing* and then when complete changes to *Sent*.

-##### Error

-The Error page is the only page that does not feature a hero image.

-A short text explaining that the page the user is looking for cannot be found.
-And a **button** to return them to the *Home* page

 ### Existing Features